mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Participant input took multiple forms: direct feedback in interviews and structured activities, observations of gameplay and design behaviour, and artefacts produced in workshops.
 The ongoing trialling and adjustment of software environments, templates, and resources took place over an extended period and, involved undergraduate trainees, colleagues, and parent volunteers.
 These iterative changes are documented throughout the study and explored further in Chapters 5 to 7.

+Bakker offers guidance in the formulation of research questions in DBR studies which are relevant to this thesis [@bakker_design_2018].
+He promotes HOW and WHAT CONSIDERATIONS formulation of question to be represent the exploratory nature of DBR approaches and to increase the possibility of possible generalisation without over promising in terms of projecting beyond the embedded nature of the findings as embedded in the context of the study.

 ### Utility, Holistic Data and  Rich Descriptions

 This study provide _thick_, descriptive accounts of learning in CGD&P across multiple levels of activity [@maxwell_qualitative_2013].
 Informed by Rogoff’s [-@rogoff_observing_1995] three planes of analysis in communities of learners, data collection included both individual and group-level video capture, journal notes, screen recordings, and design artefacts.
 These layered sources enabled analysis of how learning processes unfolded across time, tools, and interactions.
 This approach also brought challenges, particularly in managing and interpreting complex video data, which are discussed later in this chapter.